Veteran Health Indiana

 You can also bring the form to the Medical Center.
-The Eligibility Office is located on the ground floor of the Ambulatory Care building.
+The Health Benefits Unit (HBU) is conveniently located just inside of the Atrium entrance.

 How VA is Structured (and Why it Matters to You): An easy to digest overview of how the department is set up and how this could affect you when filing benefits

 New to VA: An overall idea of who is eligible for benefits and how to apply